Health Conditions Associated With Diabetes

 Another novel finding from this study is the benefits of EVNol SupraBio™ on these diabetic patients persist although they have stopped the supplementation for 6-9 months.
 This phenomenon – what we would call – the “Legacy Effect of Tocotrienol” demonstrates that the serum creatinine of the diabetic patients are still stable even after the cessation of EVNol SupraBio™, and to the best of our knowledge, this is the first time a study has reported such findings (4).

-A pilot phase II clinical trial revealed that 8 weeks supplementation of EVNol SupraBio™ resulted in significant reduction in retinal haemorrhage in the right eye of diabetic retinopathy patients.
-The result is now pending for publication.
-Another study on diabetic retinopathy on larger cohort and longer supplementation is now ongoing and the result is expected to be out soon.
+A pilot phase II clinical trial revealed that 8 weeks supplementation of EVNol SupraBio™ resulted in significant reduction in retinal haemorrhage in the right eye of diabetic retinopathy patients (5).
+An extension to the study on diabetic retinopathy on larger cohort and longer supplementation for 12 months further revealed bioenhanced palm mixed-tocotrienol complex has significant negative association with the area of diabetic macular edema and retinal microhemorrhages (7).